slalu/atrium/README.md

 [![Coverage](https://codecov.io/gh/robstoll/atrium/branch/master/graph/badge.svg)](https://codecov.io/github/robstoll/atrium/branch/master)

 # <img src="https://raw.githubusercontent.com/robstoll/atrium/gh-pages/logo.svg?sanitize=true" alt="Atrium" title="Atrium"/>
-Atrium is an open-source multiplatform assertion library for Kotlin with support for JVM, JS and Android.
+Atrium is an open source multiplatform assertion library for Kotlin with support for JVM, JS and Android.
 It is designed to support multiple [APIs](#apis), different error reporting styles and [Internationalization](#internationalization-1) (i18n).
 The project was inspired by AssertJ at first but moved on and provides now more flexibility, features and hints to its users (so to you :wink:).